 LANSING, Mich. – Testing conducted over the weekend by the Michigan Department of Environment, Great Lakes, and Energy (EGLE) did not detect the presence of hexavalent chromium in the Huron River system downstream of a chemical release.

-On Saturday, EGLE crews tested 55 locations throughout the river system from Barton Pond – where the city of Ann Arbor has a drinking water intake – upstream to Wixom.
+On Saturday, EGLE crews tested 55 locations throughout the river system from Barton Pond – where the city of Ann Arbor has a drinking water intake – to Wixom, upstream.
 None of the 75 samples tested from those locations had detectable level of either hexavalent chromium or total chromium.

 Industrial chemicals were discharged to the sanitary sewer system from Tribar Manufacturing in Wixom the weekend of July 30 and routed to the Wixom wastewater treatment facility.
 The wastewater discharges to Norton Creek, which flows into the Huron River system.
 The liquid contained hexavalent chromium, a known carcinogen that can cause a number of adverse health effects through ingestion, skin contact or inhalation.